UnamSanctam/SilentCryptoMiner/README.md

 * Process Killer - Constantly checks for any programs in the "Kill Targets" list and kills them if found
 * Remote Configuration - Can get the miner settings remotely from a specified URL every 100 minutes
 * Web Panel Support - Has support for monitoring and configuring all the miners efficiently in a free self-hosted online web panel
-* Rootkit - Has a built-in rootkit that can be enabled to fully hide the miner processes
 * And many many more.

 ## Downloads